oscal-compass/compliance-trestle/CONTRIBUTING.md

 Sometimes the discovery fails - and you may need to resort to uninstalling the python extension and reinstalling it - perhaps also shutting down code and restarting.
 This is a lightweight operation and seems to be safe and usually fixes any problems.

-Test disovery will fail or stop if any of the tests have errors in them - so be sure to monitor the Problems panel at the bottom for problems in the code.
+Test discovery will fail or stop if any of the tests have errors in them - so be sure to monitor the Problems panel at the bottom for problems in the code.

 Note that there are many panels available in Output - so be sure to check `Python Test Log` for errors and output from the tests.